maxzinkus/dnd-adventures/TownOfOrtuk-FirstOneShot.md

 Leilan
 Zant

-When brought together, the nine braids wither rapidly, turning a deep purple-black.
+If brought together, the nine braids wither rapidly, turning a deep purple-black.

 The townsfolk are freaking out, running around searching and calling out the names of the children.
 The innkeeper invites any traveling adventurers to search the forest - no locals are